 The SEND Code of Practice recognises four broad areas of need: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health needs and Sensory and/or Physical.
-Oxfordshire subdivides these into eight categories of need (as set out in the Moderation Handbook):
+Oxfordshire subdivides these into eight categories of need.

 Code of Practice needs Categories

 Communication and Interaction (C and I)

 Cognition and Learning (C and L) Learning

 Specific learning difficulties e.g. Dyslexia (KS1 onwards)

 Social, Emotional and Mental Health needs (SEMH)

 Sensory and/or Physical (S and P) Hearing

 Visual

 Multi sensory impairment (foundation stage only)

 Physical